Chemotherapy & Other Systemic Therapies for Breast Cancer

 Cyclin-Dependent Kinase Inhibitors

 Cyclin-dependent kinase inhibitors called CDK 4/6 inhibitors can block the cycle of cancer cells.
-These include palbociclib, ribociclib and abemaciclib.
-In women with advanced hormone-receptor positive, HER2-negative breast cancer, CDK 4/6 inhibitors may improve the efficacy of conventional hormone therapies.
+These include palbociclib, ribociclib, and abemaciclib.
+In women with advanced hormone receptor–positive breast cancer, CDK 4/6 inhibitors may improve the efficacy of conventional hormone therapies.

 We offer clinical trials to determine the efficacy and safety of CDK 4/6 inhibitors for early breast cancer.